The NOS (Dutch news organization) spreads fake news, lies with figures and insists on the political preference of the NOS editors.

 According to the public broadcaster, a tribal elder was harassed by boys with Trump caps during a demonstration.

 A day later, on January 20, presenter Jeroen Overbeek said: “In the US it is very inappropriate to ridicule war veterans.
-The school has therefore also apologised and announced measures.”
+The school has therefore also apologized and announced measures.”

 NOS correspondent Wouter Zwart tweeted about this post: “These images shock many Americans.
 An Indian and Vietnam veteran who was in DC for Indigenous March.
 He was surrounded, intimidated and laughed at for minutes by young people who were there for March for Life (anti-abortion).”